elaraproject/elara-handbook/book/specifics/research-guide/numerical-simulations-1.md

 plt.show()
 ```

 And upon inspection we can immediately see why.
-If we take a look at our raw labels we see a bunch of discontinuities at the border where the two $120 \times 120$ arrays meet:
+If we take a look at our raw labels we see a bunch of discontinuities at the border where the two $n \times n$ arrays meet:

 ```{code-cell} ipython3
 plt.title("Raw labels")